 - Fresh vegetable and fruit juices

-- Whole grains (brown rice, millet, oats, amaranth, quinoa)
+- Whole grains (like brown rice, millet, oats, amaranth, quinoa)

-- Fresh broiled fish: wild salmon and sardines (high in omega-3 fatty acids and low in mercury)
+- Fresh broiled fish such as wild salmon and sardines (which are high in omega-3 fatty acids and low in mercury)

 - Fresh fruits in season